dimroc/ga-ruby-on-rails-for-devs/class/3-git-workflow.md

 Forking
 -------

-To contribute to someone else's work, create a new *fork*, then clone your fork to your local environment.
+To contribute to someone else's work, create a new *fork* via Github, then clone your fork to your local environment.
 To submit changes, make *pull requests*.

 Exercise
 --------